threefoldtecharchive/rivine/research/stellar/examples/issuetoken/readme.md

 - [Stellar Guide Custom asset Guide](https://www.stellar.org/developers/guides/walkthroughs/custom-assets.html)

-In this walkthrough, we create a *rivinetest* asset on the Stellar testnet.
+In this walkthrough, we create a *BTC* asset on the Stellar testnet.

 ## 1 Create a source account